Netacea/akamai-edgeworker-template-typescript/README.md

 - Run `akamai install sandbox` to install the tooling
 - Run `akamai sandbox create --name YOUR-SANDBOX-NAME --hostname www.yourhostname.com` to create the sandbox
+  - NB: This requires you to have a property setup already with this hostname
 - Run `akamai sandbox start` to run the sandbox, which will be available on port `9550`
 - Update yout `hosts` file to point `www.yourhostname.com` at `127.0.0.1`

-## Setting up a configuration and assigning an edge worker
+## Setting up an edgeworker and assigning to the property - Console
-TODO: Flesh this out - maybe can be done with the CLI?
+- Create and edgeworker ID
+  - Open Edgeworkers Management
+  - Click 'Create EdgeWorker ID'
+  - Give the Edgeworker a name, assign it to the group containing your property, and give it the `Dynamic Compute` Resource tier.
+  - Set the npm `package.json` with the edgeworker ID
 - Setup Akamai property configuration
+  - Open the property
+  - Create or Select your property version
-- Add an edge worker with a new id
+  - Add a Rule
-- Add edgeworker to configuration
+    - Critera: Add any filtering you want to paths which the edgeworker should apply to
-- Set the npm `package.json` with the edgeworker ID
+    - Behaviors:
+        - Add the "Allow POST" behavior
+        - Edgeworkers: Enable, and select the idenfier of your new edgeworker.
 - Push property configuration to your sandbox
+  - Click the "Push to Sandbox" button in the header of "Property Configuration Settings"
+  - Select your sandbox

+## Setting up an edgeworker and assigning to the property - CLI
+TODO: Need to investigate this

 ## Deploying the worker to your sandbox